What is the difference between an Syracuse Abroad Center Program and World Partner Program?

 Yes.
 Many summer programs have courses and internships for graduate credit.
 Students who participate in these programs are typically enrolled in graduate degree programs, but students with undergraduate degrees who are not yet admitted to graduate programs are also eligible to apply.
-SU Abroad Law Programs are only open to students already matriculated in law school.
+Syracuse Abroad Law Programs are only open to students already matriculated in law school.

-Is there an SU Abroad language requirement?
+Is there an Syracuse Abroad language requirement?

 Is there a GPA requirement?